The Difference Between Wires, Cables and Conductors

 A conductor is a wire suitable for carrying an electric current.

-A cable is either a single stranded conductor or a combination of conductors insulated from one another (a mutlti-core cable).
+A cable is either a single stranded conductor or a combination of conductors insulated from one another (a multi-core cable).
 Cables in the oil and gas and petrochem industries are generally always insulated and often protected with an armoured sheath, and are referred to as armoured cables.
 In general, stranded conductors are more flexible and less susceptible to fatigue-failure than solid wires.

 Other reasons for choosing an increased cross sectional area of wire is to limit volt drop along its length - this is of particular concern in long cable runs, and in Intrinsically Safe (IS) circuits.

-The terminals (e.g. Weidmuller, Phoenix etc) into which the cable or wire will terminate are made to accomadate a range of sizes.
+The terminals (e.g. Weidmuller, Phoenix etc) into which the cable or wire will terminate are made to accommodate a range of sizes.
 Be aware of any limitations this may place on your selection.

-Wire diameters are often specified in American Wire Gausge (AWG) rather than in mm or inches.
-The charts below give dimensions of common diameters and the corresponding AWG.
+Wire diameters are often specified in American Wire Gauge (AWG) rather than in square mm (sq mm) or inches.
+The cable size charts below give dimensions of common wire diameters and the corresponding AWG.